gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/practicalLists2.md

 - *Basic* tests: assume none of the sublists are null, and none of the items within the sublists are null.
 - *Comprehensive* tests: make no such assumption

+- Passing criteria: 40 marks.
+Marks for each test are specified in the test file.
-You need to achieve a mark of **40** or more to clear this week's hurdle.
-Week 8 lecture recording (on Echo360) and lecture source codes (under announcements) will be very useful to complete this.
+- You need to achieve a mark of **40** or more to clear this week's hurdle.

-Submit the file `ListOfListService.java` under `Week 9 Submission` box on iLearn.
+- Submit the file `ListOfListService.java` under `Week 9 Submission` box on iLearn.
--->
+- Standard rules for submissions listed on iLearn apply.
+- Execution time limit: 5 seconds.